-The relegation of Akademisk Boldklub in 2017 means that Copenhagen has no representatives in the second flight 1st Division in 2017-18.
+The relegation of Akademisk Boldklub to the third tier in 2017 was another sad chapter in a great club’s recent history.
 AB were a dominant force in the amateur years and won nine titles up until 1967, but fell on hard times and moved to the suburbs in the 1970s.
-They play at the fine Gladsaxe Stadion – the No.250S bus from City Hall Square stops right outside.
+They play at the fine Gladsaxe Stadion – the 68 bus from Central Station stops right outside.

-Copenhagen Airport is 8km (five miles) south-east of the city, connected by regular metro to Nørreport (15 mins, 36kr) or rail to Central Station (15 mins, 36kr), both from terminal 3.
-A taxi (+45 70 25 25 25) should cost around 200kr.
+Copenhagen Airport is 8km (five miles) south-east of the city, connected by regular metro to Nørreport (15 mins, 36Dkr) or rail to Central Station (15 mins, 36Dkr), both from terminal 3.
+A taxi (+45 35 35 35 35) to town should cost around 250Dkr.

 Around the corner from Nørreport Station, The Globe has screens of varying quality spread around the nooks and crannies on both floors.
 There’s a Sky feed in an easy-going atmosphere.

 Also central, on narrow Lille Kannikestraede, the evening-only Den Glade Gris attracts a younger crowd with cheap pints (25Dkr!), live music and stand-up.
 ‘The Happy Pig’ is also the meeting point for Copenhagen’s Man United fraternity.
 Towards Christiansborg Palace at Amagertorv, football tourists gather at The Dubliner.